Cactusinhand/rust/README.md

 -----------------------

 - No regex path matching; glob/prefix only.
-- Regex blob replacements require `--features blob-regex`; without it, `regex:` rules are ignored with a warning.
 - Merge simplification not implemented; we preserve merges but don't trim extra parents.
 - No `--state-branch` yet; marks exported to a file.
 - Windows path policy is always "sanitize" for rebuilt lines (no skip/error modes yet).